-Operations affecting Organ Procurement Organizations
+Organ Procurement Organizations

-OPOs would be able to report information on history of anaphylaxis to peanut and/or tree nut and previous sternotomies for all donors.
+OPOs would be able to report information on a history of anaphylaxis to peanut and/or tree nut and previous sternotomies for all donors.
+OPOs would also be able to use the bypass bilateral and other lung system enhancement to bypass all the bilateral candidates on the match run at once, as well as any candidates who need a lung of the opposing laterality.